Skip to content

 The Fitra Reset:

+When facing identity-level doubts, ask: "What would the most authentic version of myself do in this situation?"
 Remember that your success serves a purpose beyond yourself.
 When you expand your capabilities, you expand your capacity to serve Allah's purposes through your work.

 The Leadership Implications